glasnt/blog/_posts/2017-02-01-come-sprint-with-beeware-.md

 Please, [email us!](mailto:contact@pybee.org)

+Tell us about yourself!
+Who you are, what you do, why you want to go to PyCon and what makes you interested in Python.

 We need to allocate our tickets early, so please email us **by February 12, 2017**

 If you have any questions, just ask [myself](https://twitter.com/glasnt) or [Russell](https://twitter.com/freakboy3742)!